cringenuity/GachiTyper/README.md

 ## Quickstart guide

-`cd` to the repo root folder and call `src/Main.py -c` to generate and compile all scripts.
+`cd` to the repo root folder and call `make` to generate and compile all scripts.

 Use `-h` or `--help` for more info.